visgl/deck.gl/docs/custom-layers.md

 ## Layer Methods

-Layer methods are designed to support the creation of new layers through layer subclassing and are not intended to be called by applications.
+Layer methods are designed to support the creation of new layers through layer sub-classing and are not intended to be called by applications.

 ## General Methods